jfreboud/neko/README.md

 Then, with the ANOVA method, it should be possible to estimate whether the average of "total cholesterol" is significantly different in some clusters.
-Some statistical analysis can be performed on those clusters of interest to find other clinical data that have abnormal distributions compared to the other clusters.
-These clinical data also become of high interest to mark bad cardiovascular risk.
-All this should be discussed with clinicians in order to settle on set of clinical data to collect.
+Some statistical analysis can then be performed on those clusters of interest to find other clinical data that have abnormal distributions compared to the other clusters.
+These clinical data become of high interest to mark bad cardiovascular risk.
+All this should be discussed with clinicians in order to settle on a set of clinical data to collect.

 Then, we can use t-SNE on the `features` extracted by the encoder.
 Thanks to this method,